Nomifactory/Guides/guides/BaseBuilding.md

 permenatly delete blocks, so be careful not to use this around your important blocks.
 Something you can do with this tool is create an underground base, using the destruction gadget can let you delete a big chunk of underground space without the pain of mining.
 Then optionally some decoration of the walls, ceeling and floor.
-This offers a big space for you to do most of your work across Omnifactory, but what about...
+This offers a big space for you to do most of your work across Nomifactory, but what about...
 Advanced building?

 **Flight/Jetpacks + Effortless building:**